Mrcomputer1/Mrcomputer1SpaceWorlds/README.md

 ## Configuring
 The config can be found in config.yml.

-`minWorldID: 5` You can go up five worlds.
+`maxWorldID: 5` You can go up five worlds.

-`maxWorldID: -5` You can go down five worlds.
+`minWorldID: -5` You can go down five worlds.

 `blacklist: [world_nether, world_the_end]` What worlds don't allow you to go up and down.

 `messageFormat: "[Mrcomputer1SpaceWorlds] $1"` Message format. $1 is the message

-`starsStarAt: 3` When do worlds start generating with stars.
+`starsStartAt: 3` When do worlds start generating with stars.

 ## Commands